brainandbodyhacks/brainandbodyhacks.github.io/about/meet-curieosa.md

 > "Constant Improvers offer the world a wealth of gifts.
 Once they learn to trust themselves as much as they trust others’ opinions, these personalities can shine!“ - [16personalities](https://www.16personalities.com/infj-personality)

-Enjoy the JuMiverse, enjoy learning, enjoy your life!
+Enjoy the curiosity, enjoy learning, enjoy your life!

 **_#staycurious_** **_#stayhealthy_**